-When it comes to the application essays, we encourage you to be yourself, and that may or may not include references to your sexual orientation and gender identity.
+When it comes to the application essays, we encourage you to be yourself, and that may or may not include references to your sexual orientation or gender identity.
 Our admissions team just wants to get to know the real you.
 Haas is an open, inclusive, and affirming community, where the experiences and perspectives of all people are valued, so you should have no concern that being out in your application would negatively influence your candidacy.
 Of course, being out is a personal choice, and you should do whatever makes you most comfortable.

 If I am out in my application, do I need to be out to the Haas community?

-No. You can always opt out of Q@Haas, or stay in the club and identify as an ally.
+No. You can always opt out of Q@Haas, or remain in the club and identify as an ally.
 That said, some students not out prior to starting Haas have found the environment so supportive that they choose to come out during their time here.
 But if you aren't comfortable with that, no worries.
 We're always here if you want to chat confidentially - we've all been where you are.

 Are there admissions events specifically for LGBTQ applicants?